 Antigravity

 Antigravity's MCP config uses serverUrl for remote servers.
-The Ditto endpoint and Authorization header stay the same.
+The endpoint and Authorization header stay the same.

 {